 You can find some of the best social media communities in the following places:

 - Topical subreddits on Reddit

 When you’ve found communities that align with your business, get involved by offering tips, help, and advice.
 By sharing helpful information with no strings attached, you’re showing you’re an expert on your topic.

 Plus, you can even create your own social media communities for your followers to join.
 As a result, you can reward your dedicated fans with exclusive content and latest updates.

 23. Answer Relevant Questions

-Another way to grow your followers is to answer questions as well as posting new content.
+Another way to grow your followers is to answer questions as well as post new content.
 When you answer questions relevant to your brand, you’re demonstrating you care about others, helping you build a good reputation.

-You can find questions related to your niche by searching in places like Quora or Reddit.
+You can find questions related to your niche by searching on places like Quora or Reddit.
 Then if you see something you’re able to answer, you can respond with a detailed explanation and a link to your social media channels for people to learn more.

 By answering those questions, you’re offering valuable content while promoting your social media channels at the same time, making people more likely to follow you for expert advice.

 Website Hacks: Get More Followers OFF Social Media